-Table 2B presents a series of estimates of racial differences in police use of force using the PPCS data.
+Table 2 Panel B presents a series of estimates of racial differences in police use of force conditional on an interaction, using the PPCS data.
 The specifications estimated are of the form:

-$$Force{i,t} = Race'{i}\alpha + X'{i,t}\beta + \nu{t} + \epsilon{i,t},$$ where $Force{i,t}$ is a measure of police use of force reported by individual i in year t.
+$$\ln\left(\frac{\Pr(\text{Force}{i,t}=1)}{1-\Pr(\text{Force}{i,t}=1)}\right) = \text{Race}{i}'\alpha + X{i,t}'\beta + \nu{t} + \epsilon{i,t},$$ where $Force{i,t}$ is a measure of police use of force reported by individual i in year t.
 A full set of race dummies for individuals and officers are included in the regressions, with white as the omitted category.
-The vectors of covariates included in the specification vary across rows in table 2B.
-As one moves down the table, the set of coefficients steadily grows.
+The vectors of covariates included in the specification vary across rows in Table 2 Panel B. As one moves down the table, the set of coefficients steadily grows.
 Standard errors, which appear below each estimate, account for heteroskedasticity.

-Generally, the data are qualitatively similar to the the results using Stop and Frisk - namely, despite a large and complex set of controls, blacks and Hispanic are more likely to experience some use of force from police.
+Generally, the data are qualitatively similar to the results using Stop and Frisk - namely, despite a large and complex set of controls, blacks and Hispanics are more likely to experience some use of force from police.
 A key difference, however, is that the share of individuals experiencing any use of force is significantly lower.
-In the Stop and Frisk data, 15.3 percent of whites incur some force from police.
+In the Stop and Frisk data, 15.3 percent of whites incur some force in a police interaction.
 In the PPCS, this number is 1%.
 There are a variety of potential reasons for these stark differences.
 For instance, the PPCS is a nationally representative sample of interactions with police from across the U.S., whereas the Stop and Frisk data is gleaned from a rather aggressive proactive policing strategy in a large urban city.
 This is important because in what follows we present odds-ratios.
 Odds-ratios are informative, but it is important for the reader to know that the baseline rate of force is substantially smaller in the PPCS.

-Blacks are three times more likely to report use of force by police in the raw data.
-Hispanics are 2.6 times more likely.
-Adding controls for demographic and encounter characteristics, civilian behavior, and year fixed effects reduces the odds-ratio to roughly 2.7 for blacks and 1.7 for Hispanics.
+Blacks are 3.5 times more likely to report use of force by police in an interaction in the raw data.
+Hispanics are 2.7 times more likely.
+Adding controls for demographic and encounter characteristics, civilian behavior, and year reduces the odds-ratio to roughly 2.8 for blacks and 1.8 for Hispanics.
 Differences in quantitative magnitudes aside, the PPCS paints a similar portrait - large racial differences in police use of force that cannot be explained using a large and varied set of controls.

 One important difference between the PPCS and the Stop and Frisk data is in regards to racial differences on the more extreme uses of non-lethal force: using pepper spray or striking with a baton.
 Recall, in the Stop and Frisk data the odds ratios were relatively consistent as the intensity of force increased.
 In the PPCS data, if anything, racial differences on these higher uses of force disappear.
-For kicking or using a stun gun or pepper spray, the highest use of force available, the black coefficient is 1.867 (0.589) and the Hispanic coefficient is 1.228 (0.468), though because of the rarity of these cases the coefficients are barely statistically significant at the 5% level.
+For kicking or using a stun gun or pepper spray, the highest use of force available, the black coefficient is 1.930 (0.649) and the Hispanic coefficient is 1.446 (0.490), though because of the rarity of these cases the coefficients are barely statistically significant at the 5% level.